B.Ed. Frequently Asked Questions

 For elementary applicants:

-“If a candidate has met all but 3 credit hours of the admissions requirements and has justifiable reasons for requesting an academic exemption, he or she may be granted an exemption with the understanding that this credit will need to be completed to meet Nova Scotia teacher certification requirements.
+“If a candidate has met all but 3 credit hours of the admissions requirements and has justifiable reasons for requesting an academic exemption, they may be granted an exemption with the understanding that this credit will need to be completed to meet Nova Scotia teacher certification requirements.
 Each request for an exemption is evaluated on an individual basis by our B.Ed.
 Selection Committee.”

 For secondary applicants:

-“If a candidate has met all but 3 credit hours of the admissions requirements and has justifiable reasons for requesting an academic exemption, he or she may be granted an exemption with the understanding that this credit will need to be completed to meet Nova Scotia teacher certification requirements.
+“If a candidate has met all but 3 credit hours of the admissions requirements and has justifiable reasons for requesting an academic exemption, they may be granted an exemption with the understanding that this credit will need to be completed to meet Nova Scotia teacher certification requirements.
 Each request for an exemption is evaluated on an individual basis by our B.Ed.
 Selection Committee.”

 Applications of candidates who identify as a representative from a committee approved under-represented group holding a GPA of 2.67 and above will also be processed immediately upon receipt of a completed application.